Unlocking affordable homes my ‘number one focus’ in government, Rayner promises

 The party has pledged give local authorities greater powers to negotiate with property firms and build in the areas they need as it sets out its stall on housing ahead of its conference in Liverpool.

-Ms Rayner, who is also shadow housing secretary, declined to give a specific number when asked what Labour’s housebuilding target is, saying it must first “unlock the blockages” in the current system.
+Ms Rayner, who is also shadow housing secretary, declined to give a specific number when asked what Labour’s new homes target is, saying it must first “unlock the blockages” in the current system.

 But she said the party was focused on exceeding the unmet Tory pledge of 300,000 new homes a year, telling BBC Radio 4’s Today programme: “That’s what my priority is.